Mazamars312/Analogue-Amiga/README.md

 * It can only read ADF disk images (Floppy disks).
 Writes will come soon with Hard Drive access.

 ## How to setup
+* PLEASE NOTE - Folder names have been changed to help with the updater - my mistake here.
-* Place your ADF floppy images in the \asset\amiga\common folder
+* Place your ADF floppy images in the \Asset\amiga\common folder
-* Place the kickstart BIOS rom in the \asset\amiga\common folder (I'm using the 1.2 for now, but any original 256/512/1024kbyte firmware rom will work - no encrypted BIOSes yet).
+* Place the kickstart BIOS rom in the \Asset\amiga\common folder (I'm using the 1.2 for now, but any original 256/512/1024kbyte firmware rom will work - no encrypted BIOSes yet).
 Name it to kickstart.rom to autoload it
-* Make sure that the \asset\amiga\Mazamars312.amiga\ Folder has the mpu.bin file - this is supplied and should already be there.
+* Make sure that the \Asset\amiga\Mazamars312.Amiga\ Folder has the mpu.bin file - this is supplied and should already be there.
 * When changing system configurations, you must select the "CPU reset" in the menu to apply the config.

 ## Is the best way to play this using the dock?